Important Pitfalls to Consider When Selling a Practice - updated September 13, 2021

-When you decide whether or not to sell your practice, there are many to consider.
+When learning how to sell a veterinary practice, you must begin by asking the right questions.
 For example, do you have a preferred buyer in mind?
 Are you looking to get out of your practice entirely or still maintain a role?

 The answer will be different for everyone, so it’s vital that you articulate your motivations for considering a sale, and once you decide to go through with it, how are you going to structure the deal?

 Today, we will answer all of these questions and discuss the various ways you can sell your veterinary practice and be happy with the result.

 As mentioned above, there are numerous reasons why veterinarians decide to sell their practice.

 The most common reasons include:

 - Career change (43%).
 When you went through veterinary school, your goal was to treat animals, not run a business.
 Many veterinarians find themselves burned-out and frustrated by the demands of managing their practice.
 The high levels of stress, long hours, and the obvious emotional toll can push you to the breaking point.
 At that stage, many veterinarians decide to change careers and perhaps go into academia or consulting.
 Many go on to find rewarding careers in the animal health industry.